Your rights if your landlord is selling

 If you have a short assured tenancy, your landlord can use a section 33 notice at the end of your fixed term.
 This means they do not need a reason to evict you, but they still have to follow the correct process.

 If you have an assured tenancy, your landlord cannot use selling the property as a reason to evict you.
-They must give you an AT6 form with a valid eviction ground.
+They must give you an AT6 form and use a valid eviction ground.

 Check our advice on eviction you have an assured or short assured tenancy.